 Virtual Hispanic Libraries

-In honor of Hispanic Heritage Month, our Anti-Racism Committee has created virtual libraries honoring Hispanic arts, culture, stories and more.
-You also can enter a raffle for a Scholastic gift card!
+In honor of Hispanic Heritage Month, check out our virtual libraries honoring Hispanic arts, culture, stories and more.

 Virtual AAPI Libraries

-In honor of Asian American & Pacific Islander (AAPI) Heritage Month in May, the Anti-Racism Committee created lower and upper school virtual libraries to elevate the voices, stories, cultural traditions, and contributions of the diverse AAPI community.
+In honor of Asian American & Pacific Islander (AAPI) Heritage Month in May, the Anti-Racism Committee has updated their lower and upper school virtual libraries to elevate the voices, stories, cultural traditions, and contributions of the diverse AAPI community.

 We've put together a resource list for parents and children to further our efforts.
 It includes books, videos, podcasts and more and is available here.
 If you have a resource you'd like us to add or would like more information about our committee, please contact us at email@example.com.